vishi24/beckn-sandbox/README.md

 cd beckn-sandbox
 ```

-3. The code for the financial-services is in the `financial-services-credit` branch, checkout to that branch.
+3. The code for the financial-services, mobility and DSEP is in the `main` branch, checkout to that branch.

 ```
-git checkout financial-services-credit
+git checkout main
 ```

 4. Install the packages